FREE SHIPPING ON QUALIFYING ORDERS $49 OR MORE.

 Install the center five narrow seat slats to the bench so they’re aligned with the narrow shelf slats below (Project Diagram, Drawing 6).
 Wait to install the remaining slats until after you attach the cables and hanging planters.

 Drill centered 1/4-inch holes about 3 inches in from both ends of the duct pipe for drainage.
-Attach two 6-inch-diameter duct caps to each end of one half of a 6-inch galvanized duct pipe (Photo 5; Project Diagram, Drawing 7) using hex-head sheet-metal screws.
+Attach two 6-inch-diameter duct caps to each end of a 3-inch galvanized duct pipe sheet (Photo 5; Project Diagram, Drawing 7) using hex-head sheet-metal screws.
+The 3-inch pipe on 6-inch caps makes a perfect half-round planter without cutting any metal.
 Use gloves to protect your hands from any sharp edges when you’re handling the metal.

 When twisting screws into metal, hex-head screws work best.
 Use a nut driver sized to fit the screw to reduce damaging the screw head with the driver bit.